AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/check-patch-for-magento-issue-with-magento-quality-patches.md

 The tool is aimed to enable you to self-serve with patches for issues you might experience with Adobe Commerce, or easily apply patches suggested by Adobe Commerce support.

->[!NOTE]
+>![info]
 >
->QPT is for quality patches only.
+>Note: QPT is for quality patches only.
 Security patches are available in the [Magento Security Center](https://magento.com/security/patches).

 ## Patches available in Quality Patches Tool
 Please refer to [Quality Patches Tool](https://devdocs.magento.com/quality-patches/tool.html#patch-grid) in our developer documentation for the list of available patches.

 ## How to install and use Quality Patches Tool